ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-variables.md

 variables in a programming language like Java, which can make the template less reusable and harder to maintain.

+Parameters have the added benefit of being strongly typed, which can help catch errors at compile time, rather than at runtime.

 ## Recommended Approach

 Pass values to the template as parameters, rather than using variables.